ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 Unit testing.
 Your main() method should call each public method directly and help verify that they works as prescribed (e.g., by printing results to standard output).

 Performance requirements.
 Your implementation should support all Board methods in time proportional to n^2 (or better) in the worst case.
+A* search.
+Now, we describe a solution to the 8-puzzle problem that illustrates a general artificial intelligence methodology known as the A* search algorithm.
+We define a search node of the game to be a board, the number of moves made to reach the board, and the previous search node.
+First, insert the initial search node (the initial board, 0 moves, and a null previous search node) into a priority queue.
+Then, delete from the priority queue the search node with the minimum priority, and insert onto the priority queue all neighboring search nodes (those that can be reached in one move from the dequeued search node).
+Repeat this procedure until the search node dequeued corresponds to the goal board.

+The efficacy of this approach hinges on the choice of priority function for a search node.
+We consider two priority functions: